-- (a) the intangible asset cannot be sold, transferred, licensed, rented, or exchanged individually or in combination with a related contract, asset, or liability; and - (b) cash flows that the intangible asset generates are inextricably linked with the cash flows that the business generates as a whole?
+(a) the intangible asset cannot be sold, transferred, licensed, rented, or exchanged individually or in combination with a related contract, asset, or liability; and

-We agree with EFRAG comments.
+(b) cash flows that the intangible asset generates are inextricably linked with the cash flows that the business generates as a whole?

+We agree with EFRAG draft comments that identifiable intangible assets cannot always be measured with sufficient reliability to be recognised separately from goodwill, as active markets do not exist in many cases.
 We believe that reliable measurement should continue to be one of the criteria to recognise an intangible asset separately from goodwill.
 We do not accept that the only reason for this amendment is for convergence.
-However, the statement starting with "We are not convinced - for several reasons..." appears too general and could mean that EFRAG do not favour the use of valuation techniques at all.
 We believe the use of valuation techniques for measuring intangible assets brings practical difficulties to obtain reliable measure, but it is a way to determine a value when no active markets exist for intangible asset.